Nigeria to meet Ghana in African World Cup play-offs

 "My primary ambition from the time I took over as coach last October was to qualify Ghana for the World Cup in Qatar," he said, amid rumours that he faces the sack.

-Nigeria are seeking to qualify for the World Cup a seventh time and, since 1994, have missed only one of seven editions.
+Nigeria are seeking to qualify for the World Cup a seventh time and, from 1994, have missed only one of seven editions.
 The last of three appearances by Ghana was in 2014.

+The World Cup qualifying rivalry between the west African nations stretches back to the 1962 edition and Nigeria and Ghana have beaten each other twice with four matches drawn.

-Algeria, the defending champions and shock early departees from the tournament, will face Cameroon, another in-form team with captain Vincent Aboubakar scoring five times in three group games.
+Algeria, the Cup of Nations defending champions and shock early departees from the tournament, will face Cameroon, an in-form team with captain Vincent Aboubakar scoring five times in three group games.

 After going 35 matches unbeaten since last 2018, Algeria lost to Equatorial Guinea and were then outplayed by the Ivory Coast to make an embarrassingly early exit.